Essential norms of pointwise multipliers in the non-algebraic setting: Introduction

-Secondly, and this seems to be the most pragmatic here, since the class of K{\" o}the spaces often serve as a basic skeleton for building other spaces (for example, Bergman spaces, Bloch spaces, Ces{\` a}ro spaces, Hardy spaces, Sobolev spaces and Tandori spaces can be build upon Orlicz, Lorentz, Marcinkiewicz, Calder{\' o}n--Lozanovski{\u \i}, Musielak--Orlicz or, even more generally, rearrangement invariant and K{\" o}the spaces), so it can be expected\footnote{The reason for this is actually the result of Anderson and Shields saying that if $E$ is a K{\" o}the sequence space and $V$ is a vector space then $M(V,E) = M(S(V),E)$, where $S(V)$ is the {\it solid envelope} of $V$, that is to say, the intersection of all vector spaces with the ideal property that contain $V$ as a subspace (see \cite[Lemma~2 and Lemma~3(i)]{AS76}).} that the techniques developed by us will find some applications in certain classes of function spaces (sometimes not belonging to the family of K{\" o}the spaces).
-We make here the first step in this direction by improving Mleczko's \cite{Mle09} result on compact Fourier multipliers acting on Banach spaces of analytic functions on the unit disc (in particular, acting on abstract Hardy spaces), and Albanese, Bonet and Ricker's \cite{ABR18} and Bennett's \cite{Ben96} (see also \cite{BR20}) results on compact multipliers acting between classical Ces{\` a}ro and Tandori spaces.
+Secondly, and this seems to be the most pragmatic here, since the class of K{\" o}the spaces often serve as a basic skeleton for building other spaces (to name just a few, Bergman spaces, Bloch spaces, Ces{\` a}ro spaces, Hardy spaces, Sobolev spaces and Tandori spaces can be build upon Lebesgue, Orlicz, Lorentz, Marcinkiewicz and Musielak--Orlicz spaces), so it can be expected\footnote{The reason for this is actually the result of Anderson and Shields saying that if $E$ is a K{\" o}the sequence space and $V$ is a vector space then $M(V,E) = M(\text{solid}(V),E)$, where $\text{solid}(V)$ is the {\bf solid envelope} of $V$, that is, the intersection of all vector spaces with the ideal property that contain $V$ as a subspace (see \cite[Lemma~2 and Lemma~3(i)]{AS76}).} that the techniques developed by us will find some applications in certain classes of function spaces (sometimes not belonging to the family of K{\" o}the spaces).
+We make here the first step in this direction by improving Mleczko's \cite{Mle09} result on compact Fourier multipliers acting on Banach spaces of analytic functions on the unit disc (in particular, acting on abstract Hardy spaces), and Albanese, Bonet and Ricker's \cite{ABR18}, Bonet and Ricker \cite{BR20}, and Bennett's \cite{Ben96} results on compact multipliers acting between classical Ces{\` a}ro and Tandori spaces.